Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|
 | `function` | `undefined` |

-Callback triggered when a swipe to the left gesture has occurred.
+Callback triggered when the user swipes to the left.

 ::: tip Condition
-This callback is only triggered when your component is at its minimum scale and `panMode` property is set to `PanMode.CLAMP`
+This callback is only triggered when your component is at its minimum scale and `panMode` property is set to `PanMode.CLAMP` (default value).
 :::

 ### onPanStart